anyusernameisokay/acldpy/ReadMe.md

 2. List of all second treatment names used in the pairwise comparisons.
 3. List of the p-values associated with each comparison.

-<strong>Generally</strong>, one's input should follow this structure: i-th element of `p_values` corresponds to the p-value for the comparison between the ith entry in `first_treatments` and the i-th entry in `second_treatments`:
+<strong>Generally</strong>, one's input should follow this structure: i-th element of `p_values` corresponds to the p-value for the comparison between the i-th entry in `first_treatments` and the i-th entry in `second_treatments`:

 ```python
 first_treatments = ["element 1", "element 1", "element 2"]